-Rahul Gandhi to be in Wayanad today, his first visit since winning LS polls
+Rahul arrives in Wayanad, greeted him with 'We are with you' placards

+Rahul arrives in Wayanad, greeted him with "We are with you" placards

-Thiruvananthapuram, June 07: Congress president Rahul Gandhi will be in Wayanad today.
+Thiruvananthapuram, June 07: Congress president Rahul Gandhi arrived in Wayanad on Friday.
 Gandhi, who contested LS polls from two seats, won general elections from Wayanad Lok Sabha constituency in Kerala.
-The other seat is Amethi in Uttar Pradesh from where he had been winning since 2004, was wrested from him by BJP's Smriti Irani.
+The other seat is Amethi in Uttar Pradesh from where he lost to BJP's Smriti Irani.

+Gandhi landed at the Karippur International Airport in Kozhikode.
+As he stepped out, he was accompanied by PK Kunhalikutty, Indian Union Muslim League (IUML) MP from Malappuram.
+IUML is the party's longest ally in Kerala.
+Gandhi is in Kerala for three days.

+While Rahul was enroute Congress office from Airport, the party workers welcomed him and held placards that had "We are with you" written.
+This comes after Rahul told senior party leaders that he wants to step down as the Congress president.
+Many senior party leaders and state PCCs have requested him to continue as party chief.

 "I honour the decision of the people of the country.
 I congratulate all the winners.
 I wish to thank all the people of Wayanad who have chosen me as your representative.
 I also extend my thanks to each and every Congress worker for their hard work and efforts in this election," the Congress president had said in a tweet.